irpl/ECSE3080-week7-tutorial/README.md

 # ECSE3039-week7-tutorial

-Simple frontend to show how to prograatically create HTML elements and add them to the DOM using JavaScript.
+Simple frontend to show how to programmatically create HTML elements and add them to the DOM using JavaScript.